ilpvfx/docker-postgres/README.md

 # Postgres with Temporal Tables

-Follows the upstream postgres image major version tags.
+Follows the upstream postgres image major version tags (The build is on daily cron, see `./github/workflows/docker.yaml`.
 Supports postgres 16 and 17.

 Temporal tables extension is installed.